 Zoom on the Powermate CX1400

-In a nutshell, the Powermate CX1400 is a compact and lightweight portable generator mostly geared towards:
+In summary, the Powermate CX1400 is a compact and lightweight portable generator especially useful for:

 - Camping and tailgating buffs looking to enhance their experience